arvi1986/Copilot-project/MasterPrompt.md

 # Spring Boot Microservice Master Requirements

+## Overview
+This prompt defines guidelines for developing a Spring Boot microservice as a Senior Software Engineer.
+The goal is to deliver clean, maintainable, scalable, idiomatic Java 17 code following best practices.
+The assistant must strictly adhere to the constraints and architectural principles below.

+---

 ## Context & Technology Stack
 - Spring Boot 3.2.2
 - Java 17
 - Lombok
 - SLF4J
 - JUnit 5 with Mockito
 - Maven 3

+---

 ## Build Configuration
 - Build tool: Maven 3
 - JDK: 17
 - Spring Boot version: 3.2.2
-- Dependencies must be compatible with Java 17 and Spring Boot 3.2.2
+- Dependencies compatible with Java 17 and Spring Boot 3.2.2

+---

 ## Global API Requirements

 ### Authentication & Tracing
 - JWT token authentication via "Authorization" header
 - Distributed tracing using "X-Correlation-ID" header
-  - Use provided ID or generate UUID
+  - Use provided ID or generate UUID if missing
-  - Include in MDC for logging
+  - Include ID in MDC for logging

+---

 ## Functional Requirements
+*(This section varies by use case and is excluded from this analysis)*

+### Sample
-### Storage Service Endpoints
+Storage Service Endpoints

 1. **File/Object Management**
    - `POST /api/v1/storage/upload` - Upload new file/object with metadata